 - Long Term

 - Prevention

 - Integration

 - Collaboration

-- Involvement
+Involvement

-Managauthehire Contribution of Well-being Objectives to Well-being Goals
+Monmouthshire Contribution of Well-being Objectives to Well-being Goals

-Monmouthshire Council priority goal (Well-being Objectives) Prosperous Wales Resilient Wales Healthier Wales More equal Wales Wales of cohesive communities vibrant culture and thriving Welsh Language Globally responsible Wales
+Council priority goal (Well-being Objectives) Prosperous Wales Resilient Wales Healthier Wales More equal Wales Wales of cohesive communities vibrant culture and thriving Welsh Language Globally responsible Wales

-The best possible start in life ~ ·
+The best possible start in life ¥.

-Lifelong well-being ~ ~ ×
+Lifelong well-being 4

-Maximise the Potential of the natural and built environment ~ V ~
+Maximise the Potential of the natural and built environment ¥.

-Thriving and well- connected county · ~ √
+Thriving and well- connected county ~ ¥

-Future-focused Council 4 V
+Future-focused Council ~ ~

-- 12 The key elements of the Council's governance arrangements are set out in its Corporate Plan 2017-2022, "A Monmouthshire that works for everyone" which was approved by Council in February 2018.
-A mid term refresh was presented to Council in March 2020. - As part of the requirements of the Well-being of Future Generations (Wales) Act 2015 the Public Service Board (PSB) is focused on improving social, economic, environmental and cultural wellbeing, in accordance with the sustainable development principle.
+- 12 The key elements of the Council's governance arrangements are set out in its Corporate Plan 20172022, "A Monmouthshire that works for everyone" which was approved by Council in February 2018.
+A mid-term refresh was presented to Council in September 2021. - As part of the requirements of the Well-being of Future Generations (Wales) Act 2015 the Public Service Board (PSB) is focused on improving social, economic, environmental and cultural wellbeing, in accordance with the sustainable development principle.
 Public Service Boards have a planning responsibility to prepare and publish an assessment of local well-being, produce a local well-being plan and report annually on its progress. - 14 The Public Service Board has approved four well-being objectives that underpin a clear purpose of "building sustainable and resilient communities". - An update on the emerging actions being developed to deliver the objectives contained in Monmouthshire's Well-being Plan was signed off by the PSB in April 2018.
-The Public Services Board Committee was renamed the Public Services Committee in March 2020 in order to scrutinise wider public service provision and where powers allow, to provide greater accountability of services delivered in collaboration or by external partners. - 16 The PSB presented its annual report 2019/20, in July 2020 to the Public Services Committee.
+The Public Services Board Committee was renamed the Public Services Committee in March 2020 in order to scrutinise wider public service provision and where powers allow, to provide greater accountability of services delivered in collaboration or by external partners. - 16 The PSB presented its annual report 2020/21, in July 2021 to the Public Services Scrutiny Committee.
+During 2021/22 Monmouthshire PSB merged with other local PSBs to form the Gwent PSB.